yunchen-chan/ser-intensity-mismatch/README.md

 - Most experiments use one classifier family; future work should compare additional models.
 - Cross-corpus differences are confounded by language, recording setup, acting style, and speaker composition.

-## AI Assistance Disclosure
+## Development Note

 The Python implementation was developed with AI assistance.
-I defined the research focus, organized and ran the experiments, reviewed the outputs, and interpreted the results.
+I defined the research question, organized and ran the experiments, reviewed the outputs, and interpreted the results.

 ## Author